buxtronix/mys-pro-mini/README.md

-# Mysensors all-in-one node
+# Mysensors low-power all-in-one node

 This is an all-in-one node for Mysensors, with the following features designed:

  * Almost pin-for-pin compatible dropin for an Arduino Pro Mini
+ * Low-power design for months of runtime on a CR2032
- * Built-in pads for an SMD NRF24L01 radio module
+ * Built-in pads for an SMD NRF24L01 radio module, connected per [Mysensors standard](https://www.mysensors.org/build/connect_radio)
  * On-board SHT30 temperature and humidity sensor
  * On-board ATSHA204A crypto chip
- * Built in pads for a CR2032 coin cell holder
+ * Built in pads to mount a CR2032 coin cell holder
  * Ready to be sent to a fab-house such as [JLCPCB](https://jlcpcb.com)

-Where it differs from a regular Arduino Pro Mini is:
+Compatibility differences between a regular Arduino Pro Mini are:

- * No voltage regulator (allows low-power operation), 3.3v max VCC/RAW
+ * No voltage regulator or power led (allows low-power operation), 3.3v max on VCC/RAW
  * A4/A5/A6/A7 shifted slightly to fit standard protoboard spacing

 ![Board render](mys-pro-mini.jpg "Render of board")